Troilism

 Safety, consent & law

 The core safeguards are clear negotiation, the informed consent of all parties, and respect for agreed limits.
+The third person is a participant rather than a prop: their consent and their limits count equally with the couple's, and consent stays revocable by any of the three at any point, including once an encounter has begun.
 The interest is benign within those conditions, and any deception or pressure removes the consent that makes it ethical.
 Practical concerns mirror those of any multi-partner arrangement: honest communication, sexual-health precautions, and emotional aftercare.
 It is lawful between consenting adults.

 - Cuckolding66/100Troilism · Power, Roles & ScenariosA consensual erotic interest, sometimes termed troilism, in which a person is aroused by their committed partner's intimacy with someone else: by watching, knowing about, or imagining it.
 It ranges from humiliation play to affirming compersion.66